kubestash/docs/docs/concepts/crds/snapshot/index.md

 ## What is Snapshot

 A `Snapshot` is a Kubernetes `CustomResourceDefinition`(CRD) which represents the state of a backup run for one or more components of an application.
-For every `BackupSession`, it creates `Snapshot` CRs.
+For every `BackupSession`, KubeStash operator creates `Snapshot` CRs.
 If a `BackupSession` involves multiple repositories, a `Snapshot` is created for each repository.

-KubeStash operator is responsible for creating `Snapshot` CR. `Snapshot` CR is not supposed to be created/edited by the end user.
+> End users are not meant to create or edit Snapshot CRs.

 ## Snapshot CRD Specification